Tamizhanban212/LLM_CV_OpenMANIPULATOR_X/README.md

-# Project Title: LLM-CV Integration with OpenMANIPULATOR-X
+# Project Title: LLM and Modular CV Integration for Robot Pick-and-Place Assistance to a
+Human

 This project demonstrates the integration of Large Language Models (LLMs) with computer vision (CV) systems to control the OpenMANIPULATOR-X robot.
 The implementation showcases the use of machine learning for effective robotic manipulations, alongside visual demonstrations.